mulini-ai/port-checker/README.md

 ## ▶️ How to Run the Script

-1. Place the script in a folder of your choice.
+1. Place the script in a folder of your choice together with find_ip.py, which finds the IP by analyzing communications between the device and the DHCP server.
 2. Open a terminal or command prompt.
 3. Run the script: